codekansas/3d-printer-designs/README.md

 # 3d-printer-designs

-Collection of 3D printer designs in OpenSCAD
+Collection of 3D printer designs created in OpenSCAD.